Republicans Aren’t Winning Latino Voters—Dems Are Losing Them

 While many of us like Republicans’ pro-business stance, we also see a role for robust government spending on things like education, health care, and Social Security.
 And just because we believe in upholding academic standards doesn’t mean we’re going all in for private school vouchers.

 And there’s no such thing as one solid Latino voting bloc.
-About 60% of the 62 million Latinos in the United States are Mexican or Mexican-Americans.
+About 60 percent of the 62 million Latinos in the United States are Mexican or Mexican Americans.
 Those are the real swing voters.
-The other 40% are made up of Puerto Ricans, Dominicans, and Guatemalans who usually vote for Democrats.
-But you’ll also find Cubans, Salvadorans, and Colombians who tend to vote for Republicans.
+The other 40 percent are made up of Puerto Ricans, Dominicans, and Guatemalans, who usually vote for Democrats.
+But you’ll also find Cubans, Salvadorans, and Colombians, who tend to vote for Republicans.

 It’s true that, in 15 presidential elections since 1960, the Democratic candidate won a majority of the Latino vote.
 It’s also true that some Democrats have fumbled and given up big chunks of that vote.

-Think Walter Mondale in 1984, who lost 40% of the Latino vote to President Ronald Reagan.
-Or John Kerry who, in 2004, gave up 44% to President George W. Bush.
+Think Walter Mondale in 1984, who lost 40 percent of the Latino vote to President Ronald Reagan.
+Or John Kerry who in 2004 gave up 44 percent to President George W. Bush.

-An analysis this year by the Pew Research Center found that Biden beat Trump with Latino voters by 21 points, 59% to 38%.
-But just four years earlier, Hillary Clinton had limited Trump to just 28% of the Latino vote while winning 66%.
+An analysis this year by the Pew Research Center found that Biden beat Trump with Latino voters by 21 points, 59 percent to 38 percent.
+But just four years earlier, Hillary Clinton had limited Trump to just 28 percent of the Latino vote while winning 66 percent herself.
 Trump improved his performance with Latinos by 10 percentage points from 2016 to 2020, aided by the fact that Biden is out of touch with this Democratic constituency.

 So what’s really going on with the Latino vote?